-- 24.9.
-The Academy will ensure that a preventative approach is in place through educating pupils about abuse, its forms and the importance of discussing any concerns and respecting others through the curriculum, assemblies, RSE and PSHCE lessons. - 24.10.
+- 24.7.
+The Academy will ensure that a preventative approach is in place through educating pupils about abuse, its forms and the importance of discussing any concerns and respecting others through the curriculum, assemblies, RSE and PSHCE lessons. - 24.8.
 The Academy will also ensure that pupils are taught about safeguarding including online safety as part of a broad and balanced curriculum.
 Such content will be age and stage appropriate and will tackle a wide range of issues such as healthy relationships, respectful behaviour, body confidence and self -esteem and gender roles and stereotyping and equality.
+The impact of this will be checked through pupil voice throughout the year, including through the annual safeguarding audit process by the Trust central team.